free things to do in New York City

 Concert | World-class harmonica virtuoso Jia-Yi He plays and discusses harmonica history

-World-class harmonica virtuoso Jia-Yi He plays and discusses the history and construction of different kinds of harmonicas: Chromatic, Diatonic, Tremolo, and Bass, as well as the largest harmonica and the smallest harmonica in the world.
+World-class harmonica virtuoso Jia-Yi He plays and discusses the history and construction of different more kinds of harmonicas: Chromatic, Diatonic, Tremolo, and Bass, as well as the largest harmonica and the smallest harmonica in the world. less

 New York City, NY; NYC